toraritte/knowledge-gaps/nix/expressions-vs-derivations-vs-closures.md

 but here's the direct link:
 [The Purely Functional Software Deployment Model (2006)](https://medium.com/r/?url=https%3A%2F%2Fnixos.org%2F~eelco%2Fpubs%2Fphd-thesis.pdf).

+Emphases all mine.

 ## Expressions

-From _2.2 Nix expression_:
+From section "_2.2 Nix expression_":

-> Nix  expressions  is   a  simple  purely  functional
+> Nix expressions  is  a  simple  **purely  functional
-> language  used   to  describe  components   and  the
+> language** used  to  describe  components   and  the
 > compositions thereof.

+As  to what  compositions  are, there  is an  entire section devoted  to it,  and here  is the  gist from "_3.1 What is a component?_":

+>  • A software component is  a software artifact that is
+>    subject to automatic composition.
+>
+>    It can require, and be required by, other components.
+>
+>   • A software component is a unit of deployment.

+Jumping back to "_2.2 Nix expression_", it continues with an example  on how Nix expressions  are used by the Nix package management system.

 > Generally,  to deploy  a component  [using Nix]  one
 > performs the following three steps:
 >
 >   1. Write  a Nix  expression for  the component  (Figure
 >      2.6),  which describes  all the  inputs involved  in